 Several companies offer Internet service, including Comcast, AT&T, Frontier and Wave.
 All of these companies offer low-cost options.
 Comcast is offering 60 days of free Internet to income-qualified people as part of its Internet Essentials package.
 AT&T also offers a low-cost option for home Internet service through its Access package.

 How to Get Internet Through Your Cellphone

 If you have a smartphone, you can connect the Internet to your computer with the hotspot feature.

 Many cellphone companies are offering extra data due to the Coronavirus (COVID-19) outbreak.
 Contact your cellphone provider for details and prices.

 How to Get Internet From Free Public Hotspots

 There are many public areas in our community that provide wireless Internet (WiFi).

 Due to COVID-19, Comcast made all of its Xfinity hotspots free.
 For a list of Xfinity hotspot locations go to wifi.xfinity.com.
 AT&T has also made all of its hotspots free.

-Skagit Valley College has WiFi available in some of the parking lots.
+Skagit Valley College has WiFi available in two of the parking lots.
 Visit our website for more details.

 Do I need a printer?